-Petitioner Mother, by counsel Mary S. Nelson, appeals the Circuit Court of Barbour County's order entered by the circuit court on February 27, 2012, terminating her parental rights to R.B. and F.B.
+Petitioner Stepfather, by counsel Justina Helmick, appeals the Circuit Court of Barbour County's order entered on February 27, 2012, terminating his custodial rights to R.B. and F.B.
 Jr. The guardian ad litem, Karen Hill Johnson, has filed her response on behalf of the children.
 The West Virginia Department of Health and Human Resources ("DHHR"), by Lee A. Niezgoda, its attorney, has filed its response.